delebash/Dans-Programming-Error-Notes/Electron  LevelDown Notes.md

     cd node_modules/leveldown
     node-gyp rebuild --target=1.4.2 --arch=x64 --dist-url=https://atom.io/download/atom-shell

-The target is the version of electron you are using You need to cd into the module you want to build as in `cd /node_modules/levledown` then run the above command adjusted for the version of electron installed
+The target is the version of electron you are using.
+You need to update the target to your current version of electron.
+Then cd into the module you want to build as in `cd /node_modules/levledown` then run the above command adjusted for the version of electron installed

 References